Maleick/byvalver/assets/docs/TIER1_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-Successfully implemented **11 new strategies** across **4 high-priority categories**, expanding BYVALVER's bad-character elimination capabilities from 122 to 133+ strategies.
-These Tier 1 strategies target the most common patterns in shellcode and are expected to improve success rates by +10-15% for generic bad-character elimination.
+Successfully implemented **11 new strategies** across **4 high-priority categories**, expanding BYVALVER's bad-byte elimination capabilities from 122 to 133+ strategies.
+These Tier 1 strategies target the most common patterns in shellcode and are expected to improve success rates by +10-15% for generic bad-byte elimination.

 **Key Achievements:**
 - ✅ Polymorphic immediate construction (3 variants)